 Hosted by Young Fastener Professionals

-Take your networking activities to higher level by Speed Networking, sponsored by Young Fastener Association.
+Take your networking activities to higher level by Speed Networking, sponsored by Young Fastener Professionals.
 What is Speed Networking?
 Speed Networking delivers an exciting, high-impact and structured networking event that produces exceptional results for participants.
 Get engaged by enhancing your networking opportunities by being in control of who you connect with.
 Speed Networking will help you build valuable connections and a network of meaningful professional relationships.